ga4gh/gks-common/schema/gks-common/def/Gene.rst

           - string
           - 1..1
           - MUST be "Gene"
-       *  - aliases
+       *  - mappings
-          - string
+          - `ConceptMapping <common.json#/$defs/ConceptMapping>`_
           - 0..m
-          - Aliases are alternate names for a Domain Entity.
+          - A list of mappings to concepts in terminologies or code systems.
+Each mapping should include a coding and a relation.